 Hello!
 As you probably saw in the byline, my name is Thomas Boldt.
 I’ve worked with digital photographs for over 15 years.
-Through my writing for SoftwareHow and my own experimentation, I’ve tested nearly every photo editing app on every operating system.
+Through my writing for SoftwareHow and my own experimentation, I’ve tested nearly every photo editing app on Mac.
 Or maybe it just feels that way. 😉

 Digital photographs are everywhere.
 People have a near-infinite number of reasons for editing them.
 The problem is, there’s a near-infinite number of photo editors available.
 That can be a blessing and a curse when you’re trying to figure out which editor is the best for your situation.